arpieb/axon_rl_demo/README.md

 Note that some systems don't have Python3 installed as `python3` so use whichever command you need to create a Python3 environment...

-Once the server is up and running on your local (so you can see the agent playing CartPole-v1), run the Annex RL Demo agent!
+Once the server is up and running on your local (so you can see the agent playing CartPole-v1), run the Axon RL Demo agent!

 ### Axon RL Demo